stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 Notes:

-* As detailed in the previous chapter we have intentionally decided to hand-craft the native methods rather than attempt to code-generate the API.
+* As detailed in the previous chapter we have intentionally decided to hand-craft the native methods rather than attempting to code-generate the API.

 * Note that the handle to the newly created instance is returned as a `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.

-* The `allocator` parameter in the two methods is out-of-scope for our library and is always set to `null`.
+* The `pAllocator` parameter in the two methods is out-of-scope for our library and is always set to `null`.

 To instantiate the API itself we add the following factory method to the library: